 Recently, new regulations have been introduced regarding tobacco products.
 These regulations, which began with rules regarding health warnings on tobacco packages, were followed by rules that required flat and standard form in the packages.
 The manufacturer's brand, logo, symbol or other marks must not appear anywhere on tobacco products.
 The brand can only be written in the colour and font determined by the regulation.
 Additionally, to avoid encouraging these products, it is prohibited to display tobacco products in any content shown on any media channel.

 Are there special rules for advertising gambling?

 For betting games to be played legally, special permission must be obtained from the state in Turkey.
-Placing online bets outside of authorised betting sites is a crime according to the Law on the Regulation of Betting in Football and Other Sports Competitions.
-Within the scope of this Law, advertising illegal gambling and illegal betting sites is also a crime, and those who do this can be subject to both judicial and administrative penalties.
+Placing online bets outside of authorised betting sites is a crime according to Law No. 7258 on the Regulation of Betting in Football and Other Sports Competitions.
+Within the scope of this law, advertising illegal gambling and illegal betting sites is also a crime, and those who do this can be subject to both judicial and administrative penalties.
 The Commercial Advertising and Unfair Commercial Practices Regulation also clearly states that illegal betting and gambling games cannot be advertised in any way.
 It is also possible to block access to websites that advertise illegal betting and gambling.

 What are the rules for advertising lotteries?